tinco/haskell.vim/README.md

 ===
 configuration consists of directory 'zsh' and the files zshenv and zshrc and all these are in a way interdependent.
-Install by copying directory zsh to \$HOME/.zsh, zshenv to \$HOME/.zshenv and zshrc to \$HOME/.zshrc.
+Install by copying directory zsh to $HOME/.zsh, zshenv to $HOME/.zshenv and zshrc to $HOME/.zshrc or create symbolic links.

 - directory zsh:
     - bash_completion: copy bash completion files into here if there is no one